What is Diastasis Recti? (Mummy Tummy)

 - Do this regularly to check that the gap is gradually decreasing.

-Pilates is a great way to learn how to exercise safely and correctly during pregnancy and post-partum.
+Pilates and Yoga are great way to learn how to exercise safely and correctly during pregnancy and post-partum.
 At NJD we have expert ante/post-natal pilates instructors, who also are specialists in back and pelvic pain, and rehabilitation.

 Pilates during pregnancy can strengthen your tummy, back and pelvic floor muscles, reduce the risk of back and pelvic pain, improve fitness and general well being.
 Women often report easier labour and quicker post-natal recovery, when they have exercised during pregnancy.

 Post-natal pilates helps you to get back to exercise, and your pre pregnancy body safely and more effectively.
 Learn how to strengthen your pelvic floor, and reduce any abdominal separation.
 More importantly our class is “mum’s and babies” so you can exercise together, have fun and meet other new mums.

 For more information on Pilates classes Click HERE